defrankland/hasherator/README.md

  ```
   <link rel="stylesheet" href='../assets/css/bootstrap.min-ec3bb52a00e176a7181d454dffaea219.css'>
   ```

+### Update Asset Files At Runtime
 Another thing that might be useful -- File modifications can be loaded at runtime (without shutting down and restarting the application).
 Say you have an `originalAssets` instance you created at startup.
-Then, you could create a goroutine (possibly super awesome if you hook up [fsnotify](https://github.com/fsnotify/fsnotify)) containing:
+Then, you could create a goroutine containing:

 ```
 newAssets := AssetsDir{}